 The ability to manage digital evidence and redaction workloads, by tagging audio or video evidence with a ‘current review status.’
 This, in turn, makes workflow more efficient, and progress tracking much simpler.

-Legal AI: The Power to Redact, and The Power to Predict
+Legal AI: The Power to Redact and Predict

 Protecting confidential information is one of the biggest concerns with any large-scale e-discovery project.
-Luckily, not only can Veritone redact PII within text, it can handle the complexities of unstructured media, as well.
-And—when used in conjunction with Veritone Illuminate, an AI-powered early case assessment tool—the modern attorney is not only capable of tackling the biggest hurdles in document review, they also have an added superpower…
+Luckily, not only can Veritone redact PII within text, but it can handle the complexities of unstructured media, as well.
+When used in conjunction with Veritone Illuminate, an AI-powered early case assessment tool, the modern attorney is not only capable of tackling the biggest hurdles in document review, but they also have an added benefit: they can predict the future.

 With AI algorithms that can recognize and analyze patterns within evidence, legal professionals can now receive early case insights, which can help predict a lawsuit’s optimal direction, all before attorneys even know what they’re dealing with.